1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment includes medications, endoscopic care, and surgery:

-• Anti-inflammatory medications: Corticosteroids or aminosalicylates to reduce inflammation and swelling in conditions like Crohn's or colitis.
+• Anti-inflammatory drugs: Corticosteroids or aminosalicylates to reduce the inflammation and swelling of the state including Crohn or colitis

-• Diet and nutrition counseling: Customized meal plans to manage symptoms, support healing, and address unintended weight loss.
+• Diet and nutrition counseling: Personalised diets to manage the symptoms so as to recover and overcome unintended weight loss

-• Follow-up imaging and monitoring: Scheduled CT or MRI scans to track treatment response and catch any new changes early.
+• Follow-up imaging and follow-up: The follow-up CT or MRI imaging will assist in managing the response to the treatment and reveal the appearance of any new changes at their initial stages

 Why Choose GastroDoxs?